 As part of the largest private university in Minnesota, the School of Engineering comprises nearly 15% of the campus population.
 The School of Engineering offers undergraduate programs in Mechanical, Electrical and Computer Engineering.
 Additionally, we have masters level programming in the areas of Data Science, Software, Electrical, Mechanical, and Manufacturing Engineering.

 As a high-energy, entrepreneurial unit of the University of St. Thomas, the school supports the University's rationale for existence as expressed in the University's mission statement.

 Equipment and facilities provide the resources necessary for high quality instruction in these technological areas.
 We are housed in the 210,000 sq. ft.
 Frey Science and Engineering Center completed in 1997.
 Our state-of-the art facility consists of Owens and O'Shaughnessy Science Halls.
-The engineering faculty designed our 9,949 sq. ft. laboratories to meet the high-tech requirements of the profession and to be flexible and adaptable to changing industry needs.
-Faculty members equipped the laboratories with tools including production machinery, research instrumentation, test equipment, educational demonstrations and models, and simulation and design software.
+The engineering faculty designed our 20,000 sq. ft. laboratories to meet the high-tech requirements of the profession and to be flexible and adaptable to changing industry needs.
+Faculty members equipped the laboratories with tools including production machinery, research instrumentation, test equipment, and design software.

 The University of St. Thomas bachelor degree programs in Mechanical Engineering and Electrical Engineering are accredited by the Engineering Accreditation Commission of ABET, the global accreditor of college and university programs in applied science, computing, engineering and engineering technology.
 ABET, 415 North Charles Street, Baltimore, MD 21201.

 All of our programs are accredited by the Higher Learning Commission.